COMPLIANCE

 3.1 Dynamic Risk Assessment

-IA UK does not apply a "one-size-fits-all" approach.
-We categorise engagements into Low, Medium, and High-Risk profiles based on:
+IA UK categorises engagements into Low, Medium, and High-Risk profiles based on:

 4. Customer Due Diligence (CDD) & Biometric KYC